awsdocs/amazon-athena-user-guide/doc_source/json.md

 You can also use the Hive JSON SerDe to parse more complex JSON\-encoded data with nested structures\.
 However, this requires having a matching DDL representing the complex data types\.
 See [Example: Deserializing Nested JSON](#nested-json-serde-example)\.

-This SerDe has a useful property you can specify when creating tables in Athena, to help deal with inconsistencies in the data:
-+  `'ignore.malformed.json'` if set to `TRUE`, lets you skip malformed JSON syntax\.

 **Note**
 You can query data in regions other than the region where you run Athena\.
 Standard inter\-region data transfer rates for Amazon S3 apply in addition to standard Athena charges\.
 To reduce data transfer charges, replace *myregion* in `s3://athena-examples-myregion/path/to/data/` with the region identifier where you run Athena, for example, `s3://athena-examples-us-east-1/path/to/data/`\.